Wednesday, November 25, 2020

 2 eggs, size large, room temperature

-(you can use vegan butter, but if it’s salted, be sure to omit the salt in the dry ingredient mix.)
+(or vegan butter - if salted, adjust salt in the dry ingredient mix.)

 Procedure: